On-chain or Lightning

 I do think the early steps/levels should not be skipped (except level 1), because there is something to learn from each step.
-For example, people who go straight to a hardware wallet, often don’t understand the function of private keys and are confused about restoring wallets, and how transactions work.
+For example, people who go straight to a hardware wallet (level 3), often don’t understand the function of private keys and are confused about restoring wallets, and how transactions work.
 They are at risk of getting scammed, and not taking care of their seed phrases properly.
 They may also succumb to the illusion that having a hardware wallet means you can’t lose your bitcoin.
 They also tend to not understand the purpose of the hardware wallet (to keep your private keys off the computer).

 People always start with level 1, and many will hopefully progress to level 2.
-Below, I explain the multiple steps to eventually get you level 8.
+Below, I explain the multiple steps to eventually get you to level 8.

 Take a look, and if you need individual help, it’s available.

-Coins on the exchange.
-For complete beginners who don’t know what they are doing, too lazy to learn or care, and no-one to help them, they can buy bitcoin from an exchange and let the exchange hold their coins.
-Hopefully they will move to level 2 quickly as they accumulate more.
+For complete beginners who are unsure what they are doing, not interested to learn, and have no one to help them – they can buy bitcoin from an exchange and let the exchange hold their coins.
+Hopefully, they will move to level 2 quickly as they accumulate more.

 Mobile phone or desktop “hot wallet” (i.e. wallet connected to the internet).

 I do recommend understanding how Electrum Desktop Wallet works.
 It has several idiosyncrasies which turn people off, but once they are understood, it works beautifully and is a very powerful solution.
-You can learn a lot about bitcoin using this wallet.
+You can learn a lot about Bitcoin using this wallet.
 I recommend learning it with a small amount of bitcoin before or at the same time as progressing to level 3.
 Here is a page where I store links to videos I and others have made about Electrum Desktop Wallet.
 Don’t be scared, take your time and learn this software.

-Single signature hardware wallet.
+Single key hardware wallet.

 …and use it to make your own private key with dice.
 If that’s too fiddly, at least do it the simplified way which is almost as good.
 Import the new key into your hardware wallet, instead of letting the hardware wallet make the key for you.
 Do not trust.

 Perhaps it’s wrong to call this level 8, because you should be thinking about this from the beginning: Inheritance planning.
 But it can be most effectively done if you’ve gone through the previous steps.